ofallonlabs/saeedmirshekari/_src/blog/a-journey-of-14-years-embracing-st-louis-as-my-home.md

 ---
 layout: blog_base.njk
-title: "A Journey of 14 Years: Embracing St. Louis as My Home"
+title: "Is St. Louis Home?"
 description: From starting a PhD program in physics at Washington University to working in industries like smart grid, modern ag, and finance, my 14-year journey in St. Louis has been nothing short of extraordinary.
-I obtained citizenship, explored cultural treasures, and indulged in local delights, making St. Louis my beloved home.
-meta_title: "A Journey of 14 Years: Embracing St. Louis as My Home"
+meta_title: "Is St. Louis Home?"
-meta_description: "From starting a PhD program in physics at Washington University to working in industries like smart grid, modern ag, and finance, my 14-year journey in St. Louis has been nothing short of extraordinary.
-I obtained citizenship, explored cultural treasures, and indulged in local delights, making St. Louis my beloved home. "
+meta_description: "From starting a PhD program in physics at Washington University to working in industries like smart grid, modern ag, and finance, my 14-year journey in St. Louis has been nothing short of extraordinary."
 author: Saeed Mirshekari
 date: 2023-06-03T14:10:25.582Z
 tags: